- Australian pull ups are also called inverted rows, bodyweight rows and Australian rows.

 That’s when the classic pull-up makes its entrance.

-Common Mistakes of Australian Pull-Ups
+Common Mistakes Made in Performing Australian Pull-ups

 Finally, let’s look at some common mistakes that people make when attempting the Australian pull-up.

-Partial Range Of Motion
+Partial Range of Motion

 The first mistake is not going for a full range of motion.